How To Spend 2 Days in London: An Itinerary of Things You Shouldn’t Miss

 Day 1 in London

 No 2-day London itinerary would be complete without seeing Buckingham Palace.
-It’s the Queen’s London home and one of the city’s top attractions.
+It has been home to Britain’s kings and queens since 1837 and is one of the city’s top attractions.

 The palace is also surrounded by impressive gilded monuments and two lush green parks you may want to visit: St James’s Park and Green Park.